-Nestled beneath a historic castle in the former fishing village of Broughty Ferry, now a residential suburb of Dundee is an extensive sandy beach.
-A promenade gives direct pedestrian and disabled access at several locations.
-The beach is backed by dunes and provides views across the Tay estuary to the North Fife coast.
-There is a nature conservation site and a host of wildlife, including birds, seals and the occasional porpoise can be seen.
-There is a safe area marked out for swimming and close by are an extensive range of leisure facilities including the castle museum, an excellent play area, and a beautiful rock garden.
-There is also an ice-cream vendor located close to the play park and beach.
-Lifeguards patrol the beach during the peak summer season.
+Nestled beneath an historic castle in the former fishing village of Broughty Ferry, now a residential suburb of Dundee, is an extensive sandy beach.
+The beach is backed by dunes and provides excellent views across the Tay estuary to the North Fife coast.
+The area has a number of conservation designations due to its importance for nature and importance as a feeding ground for waders in the winter, there is a host of wildlife to be seen including seals, birds and the occasional dolphin or porpoise.
+A promenade gives direct pedestrian and disabled access to the beach at several locations.
+Lifeguards patrol the beach during the peak summer season and there is a safe area marked out for swimming during bathing season.
+An extensive range of leisure facilities are close by including the Broughty Ferry Castle museum, an excellent play area, and the beautiful Barnhill Rock Garden.

 Evidence exists of a human settlement in pre-historic times, later developing into a prosperous fishing and whaling village, in the 19th century Broughty Ferry became a haven for wealthy jute barons, who built their luxury villas in the suburb.
 As a result, Broughty Ferry was referred to at the time as the "richest square mile in Europe".

 In 1495 Broughty Castle was built and remained in use as a major defensive structure until 1932, playing a role in the Anglo-Scottish Wars and the Wars of the Three Kingdoms.
 The castle stands on a shallow tip projecting into the Firth, alongside two beaches, one of sand, the other of pebbles.